AbsolemJackdaw/JackDawFramework/README.md

 improvements will always be made
 Check bottom for other requiered libraries

-HOW TO :
+#HOW TO :
 suggestion : make a package called mygame.framehook or mygame.main in which you will put the following :

 - a Class that has the main method in it, calling the main from the framework (framework.main.Main.main(args);)
-- a Class extending GameStateHandler in which you will call 'addGameState(GameState, int)' for every GameState you will create.
+- a Class extending GameStateHandler in which you will call 'addGameState(GameState, int)' in it's constructor for every GameState you will create.
 - a Class extending GamePanel, in which you will override getCustomGameStateHandler() and return your own GameStateHandler